NeoVintageous Super keys

 and <D-a>

-is case-sensitive, using the SHIFT key will produce a different key event.
-The advantage is that you can have mappings for both <D-A>
+doesn't matter.
+But in Sublime Text all the keys are case-sensitive, using the shift key produces different key events.
+The advantage is that, unlike Vim, in Sublime Text you can create mappings for both <D-A>

 and <D-a>

 You can configure the key handler to ignore selected keys.
-The selected keys will fallback to Sublime.
-Read the key handling post for details.
+Read the NeoVintageous Key Handler.

 Troubleshooting

-Operating systems make extensive use of the super-keys.
-If you find a super-key is not working, the key might be bound to a desktop command.
-Sublime won’t receive the key event if the key is bound to a desktop command.
+Operating systems make extensive use of super keys.
+When you find a super key is not working, the might be "shadowed" by a desktop key binding.
+In that case, Sublime Text won't be receiving the key event.

-in the console: Menu > View > Show Console.
-If Sublime is not receiving the key event, then you will need to clear whatever desktop command the key is bound to.
-If you use Ubuntu the post Ubuntu keymaps may help.
+in the console.
+Open the Sublime Text Console via Menu → View → Show Console.
+If Sublime Text is not receiving the key event, you will need to clear the desktop key binding.
+If you use Ubuntu reading Ubuntu Keymaps may help.